 We understand the stress and worry these can cause, and various sources of hardship support may be available to help you through a difficult period.

-If you are in financial hardship you might be able to get some help from a hardship fund.
-The Hardship Fund is aimed at helping all students who experience difficultly throughout their university life.
+If you are in financial hardship you may be able to get some help from our Hardship Fund, which is aimed at helping students who experience difficultly during their university life.

 We have advisers who can help you whatever the reason.